nyvyn/nyvyn.github.io/_notes/2024-12-17-embedding-inversion.markdown

 status: Sprouting
 ---

 What if AI memory could evolve like the human mind?
-Instead of static storage, this system adapts, merges similar concepts, and refines its knowledge over time, reducing redundancy and preserving meaning.
+Instead of static storage, the system would adapt, merge similar concepts, and refine its knowledge over time, reducing redundancy and preserving meaning.

 ## Dynamic Memory Architecture

 Traditional vector databases treat embeddings as fixed data points.
 While effective for search, they lack adaptability.
-This system introduces a hierarchical memory where embeddings combine into higher-level “concept nodes,” optimizing storage and enabling dynamic evolution.

 As an example, consider two complex concepts, each represented as an embedding vector: